Made-Neat/wplogify/docker/README.md

 5. **Install WordPress**

 Open your browser and go to http://wplogify.localhost to complete the WordPress installation.

 6. **Copy Plugin Code**

 Copy your plugin code to the wp-content/plugins/wp-logify directory:

 ```
 cp -r /path/to/your/plugin wp-content/plugins/wp-logify
 ```

 Replace /path/to/your/plugin with the actual path to your plugin code.

-## Notes

-Ensure that Docker is running before starting the setup.

-Adjust any other configuration settings in docker-compose.yml as needed for your environment.
+# How to access the database from a SQL client

+Driver: `MySQL`

+Connect by: `Host`

+Server host: `localhost` (or `127.0.0.1`)

+Port: `3307`
+As specified in docker-compose.yml, docker will port forward from `3307` on local to `3306` on the container.

+**Make sure these match the settings in docker-compose.yml**

+Database: `wplogifydev`

+Username: `wplogifyuser`

+Password: `freedom`